The Sleaziest Street in Town

 The opium dives, slave-dens, cowyards, parlorhouses, cribs, deadfalls, dance-halls, bar-rooms, melodeons and concert saloons were all turned to ash in 1906 after the earthquake.
 The destruction of Sodom and Gomorrah, it was called by the clergymen.
 The name of the infamous Morton Street was changed to Union Square St. in 1898 then Manilla St. until finally and ironically Maiden Lane in 1922.
 The two blocks of Maiden Lane look perfectly respectable now.
 There’s even a Frank Lloyd Wright building that is on the American Institute of Architects’ list of the 150 favorite buildings in America.

-Gillig and Crocker decided to take their tarnished reputations, an entourage of Crocker cousins, “constant companion” Frank Unger and mother Margaret on a trip away from the maddening judgmental crowd, outside of the rules and moral guidelines of the tired old Victorian world.
+Gillig and Crocker decided to take their tarnished reputations, an entourage of Crocker cousins and “constant companion” Frank Unger on a trip away from the maddening judgmental crowd, outside of the rules and moral guidelines of the tired old Victorian world.
 They would travel to the country most enjoyed and endorsed by their travel writer friend, Charles Stoddard, to “the inevitable animate attractions, the consummate splendor of vast palm plantations, the lisp of the reef-zoned, effeminate sea, the almost overwhelming fragrance of indolent gales, heavy with the perfume of citron and lime…”; they would take a life changing voyage to the Sandwich Islands.
 Robert Louis Stevenson, another friend, would sail there from San Francisco the same month.